 - Watch and code along from 46:48 to 1:09:54 (note: the name of the notebook in this video is different than the name of the notebook above but the content is the same)

 That’s our open-source curriculum!
 If you’d like to explore more applications of Dask, we encourage you to check out examples.dask.org.

 Plus, Coiled offers dedicated Dask training sessions.
 Courses are taught on-site or delivered virtually in small groups of 10-20 people.
 We mix short lecturettes with hands-on Jupyter notebooks with instructors guiding progress and providing direct help.
 Visit our training page to learn more and view our upcoming sessions.

-Don’t hesitate to reach out to the Coiled team with any questions or feedback you may have now that you’ve worked through the curriculum.
+Don’t hesitate to reach out to the Coiled team with any questions or feedback you may have now that you’ve worked through the Dask tutorial.
 In the meantime, we’d love for you to take Coiled Cloud for a spin and learn more about our mission to provide scalable analytics for Python and Dask.
 Try it out for free when you click below.

 Frequently Asked Questions

 - Using the high-level Dask APIs: Dask provides parallel alternatives for common PyData libraries like NumPy, pandas, and scikit-learn, that have familiar syntax you can use directly.